VLAG courses and conferences

 VLAG Graduate School forms a community of research and post-graduate education in the areas of Biobased, Biomolecular, Food, and Nutrition Sciences.
 The Graduate School provides a platform for high-quality post-graduate education and professional development of young researchers.

-For detailed information please visit VLAG webpage: http://www.vlaggraduateschool.nl/en/courses.htm
+For detailed information please visit VLAG webpage: External knowledge - VLAG Long-term course planning

 1. VLAG Scientific courses